329

 heavy brass inline connector

-This is certainly neatest solution and involves least labour!
-Simply
+This is certainly the neatest solution and involves the least labour!

-tidy up the cable ends after the removal of the lead "top hat"
+Simply tidy up the cable ends after the removal of the lead "top

-connectors, by cutting back just a little of the protective cable
+hat" connectors, by cutting back just a little of the protective

-cover and twisting the strands so they are compact.
-Then slip on the
+cable cover and twisting the strands so they are compact.
+Then first

-be unscrewed to leave a clear passage in the barrel of the connector
+which need to be unscrewed to leave a clear passage in the barrel

 Then you need to pull the tubular plastic shroud over the brass connector